What is Operational Resilience?

 Step 3

-Map Dependencies
+Map End-to-End Dependencies

 Step 4

-Identify Vulnerabilities
+Identify and Close Vulnerabilities

 Step 5

-Test Severe Scenarios
+Test Under Severe but Plausible Scenarios

 Step 6